schultzca/IcGAN/README.md

 ## 3. Visualize the results

-For visualizing the results you will need an IcGAN already trained (i.e. a generator and two encoders).
+For visualizing the results you will need an already trained IcGAN (i.e. a generator and two encoders).
-The parameters for generating results are in `cfg/generateConfig.lua`.
+The parameters for generating results are in [`cfg/generateConfig.lua`](cfg/generateConfig.lua).

 ### 3.1 Reconstruct and modify real images